lifelong-learning-systems/l2metrics/README.md

 - Outlier clamping is `disabled`.
 When enabled, the outliers (detected using 0.1, 0.9 quantiles) will be clamped to the quantile bounds.
 - Gaussian noise is `disabled`.
 - Plotting is `enabled`.
-- Show raw data is `disabled` and is also currently unsupported.
 - Draw lines between evaluation blocks is `enabled`.
 - Saving of results and log data is `enabled`.
 - Saving of settings is `enabled`.